IBM/telco-network-cloud-drivers/content/reference/cicdhub-software.md

 ## CI/CD Hub

 The CI/CD Hub is a reference deployment of a best practice suite of Continuous Integration and Continuous Delivery (CI/CD) tools.
 These collectively providing an infrastructure for Assembly and Resource package and descriptor development, release and distribution management.
-It leverages common, open source, third party tools augmenting Agile Lifecycle Manager (ALM) specific tools to enable an integration with one or more ALM instances as part of a holistic CI/CD environment.
+It leverages common, open source, third party tools augmenting Telco Network Cloud Orchestration (TNCO) specific tools to enable an integration with one or more TNCO instances as part of a holistic CI/CD environment.
 This spans multiple environments such as Dev, Preprod/staging and Production but it is not limited to these.

-The integration of ALM with a CI/CD process does such as CI/CD Hub neither productizes nor mandates the set of third party tools it deploys.
+The integration of TNCO with a CI/CD process does such as CI/CD Hub neither productizes nor mandates the set of third party tools it deploys.
 Indeed the CI/CD Hub does not provide these tools, rather it simplifies there installation.
 The selection of these tools does not prohibit any or all of their functions being realized using a number of other commercial or open source tools.
 Nor does their inclusion constitute an endorsement.

-Maintenance of the environment post installation falls outside the scope of the CI/CD Hub, excluding the set of ALM specific tools (e.g LMCTL)
+Maintenance of the environment post installation falls outside the scope of the CI/CD Hub, excluding the set of TNCO specific tools (e.g LMCTL)

-At the core of CI/CD process for ALM are 6 components:
+At the core of CI/CD process for TNCO are 6 components:

   * Source Version Control Server
   * Artifact Repository
   * Build Automation Server
   * LDAP Authentication & Authorization Server
-  * ALM command line tools
+  * TNCO command line tools
   * A local, designer/developer git repository

 The CI/CD Hub realize these using the following;